 Atlantic pollock is a member of the cod family but distinguished from cod by its greenish hue, paler belly, and brownish green back.
 Atlantic pollock are larger, slightly darker flesh, and have higher oil content than Alaskan pollock, which is actually a different species.
 Atlantic pollock is low in saturated fat and is an excellent source of protein, vitamin B12, phosphorus, and selenium.
 The flesh is firm and white, and has a sweet, delicate flavor.
 It is sold whole, in fillets, and steaks that are fresh, frozen, or smoked.

-Based on average landings of Atlantic pollock from 2012-2014 and using 2016 Seafood Watch ratings, the sustainability breakdown of Atlantic pollock is as follows:
+Based on average landings of Atlantic pollock from 2012-2015 and using 2015 (Canada) and 2016 (U.S.) Seafood Watch ratings, and several MSC certifications, the sustainability breakdown is as follows:

-~60% of U.S. landings and ~35% of U.S. & Canada combined landings are unknown for sustainability
+~20% of U.S. landings are unrated / unknown for sustainability

 Atlantic pollock are a member of the cod family, distinguishable by their greenish hue and darker flesh, and a small chin barbell similar to that of a catfish.
 Atlantic pollock grow quickly until they reach sexual maturity, which is typically between ages three and six.
 They live up to 23-years-old, growing more than three feet in length and weighing up to 35 pounds.